dsandstrom/atom-double-tag/README.md

 Edit both the start and end HTML tags at the same time.

 ### How To Use
-Place your cursor at the end of the start tag and a cursor will be added at the matching end tag.
-The second cursor will be removed after you navigate away from the tag.
+Place your cursor at the end of the start tag and after you edit the tag, the matching end tag will be changed.

 ### Notes
-In beta.
-Issues welcome.
+In development